aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_8.rst

 Ex.
 1: Switch on/off
 --------------------

-The objective of this exercise is to use the EPICSCAInput DataSource to switch on/off the force output of the mass-spring system.
+The objective of this exercise is to use the EPICSCAInput DataSource to switch the force output of the mass-spring system on and off.

 1. Edit the file ``../Configurations/MassSpring/RTApp-MassSpring-33.cfg`` and add a :vcisdoxygenmccl:`MuxGAM` that selects between a signal named ``ForceZero`` and the signal ``ForceFromController`` to produce an output signal named ``Force`` in ``DDB1``.
 Name the GAM ``GAMMuxSwitchOn``.
 2. Modify the ``ControllerGAM`` to output the signal named ``ForceFromController`` instead of ``Force``.
-3. The name of the switch on-off PV is ``MARTE2-TUTORIAL-USERNAME-SWITCH-ON``.
+3. The name of the switch on/off PV is ``MARTE2-TUTORIAL-USERNAME-SWITCH-ON``.
 4. Add the MuxGAM to the execution list.
 5. Execute the application: